CSE256-Fall24/information-foraging-project-256-team6/README.md

 - Added direct link to enrichment programs on Teddy Bears page
 - Added "(Art, Music, Spanish, Science)" to hyperlink text instead of only having the hyperlink say "Enrichment Programs"
 - Reformatted "Enrichment Programs (Art, Music, Spanish, Science)" header (h3 + hyperlink) by adding div tag around it because there was no whitespace between "Enrichment Programs (Art, Music, Spanish, Science)" and "Additional Information"
+- Created/added new "enrichment_programs" class to div tag